1992 Manchester Open

 The 1992 Manchester Open was the third edition of the Manchester Open tennis tournament and was played on outdoor grass courts.
-The tournament was part of the ATP World Series and was held from 15 to 22 June.
+The tournament was part of the ATP World Series and was held from 15 June until 22 June 1992 at the Northern Lawn Tennis Club in Manchester, United Kingdom.

 In singles, Jacco Eltingh won his 5th career title and his only title of the year by defeating MaliVai Washington in the final.